Chic African Culture Africa Factbook

 South African Freedom Amasi Scones Recipe

-Many South Africans grew up drinking sour fermented milk or Amasi it is regarded as a traditional food.
-Making scones with Amasi adds unique flavor.
+Many South Africans grew up drinking sour fermented milk or Amasi which is regarded as a traditional food.
+Making scones with Amasi adds a unique flavor.

 Amasi is sour tasting, great for baking and can be used as a substitute for buttermilk